A commonly grown, non-invasive french variety. Originally a sacred flower of the Aztecs.

 A neat capsicum annuum and the first yellow variety of the most popular spicy pepper, the Jalapeno.
 These little bros were first released in 1992 by the Texas Agricultural Experiment Station.
 They are well known for being resistant to 6 different types of viruses.1

-I has it.
+I had it.
 Here’s some documentation on what it looks like.
 Generally caused by over watering, especially in conjunction with yellow leaves.
-To fix this, try copper fungicide and remove the affected leaves.
-Give good airflow to the plant if possible.

 To fix this unless you follow the instructions very carefully, DO NOT TRY COPPER FUNGICIDE as you shouldn’t be ingesting excess copper!
 Of course, copper is a trace mineral your body needs but, you can certainly overdo it and destroy the plant in the process.

 If the plant is small enough to dig it out and you can be careful with the roots, put the plant in clean and looser soil like orchid bark or perlite–try to give the roots some oxygen!

 Spray the roots with a little bit of hydrogen peroxide.